Terms and conditions of ceremonies in other venues

 Bracknell Forest Council will provide appropriate staff to conduct the legal formalities of your wedding ceremony and may substitute other experienced and qualified staff in the case of sickness or other unforeseen circumstances on the day.

 You and your guests will arrive in good time (as previously advised).
-This will allow the ceremony’s preliminaries to be completed and ensure that all guests seated in order that the ceremony will commence at the agreed time.
+This will allow the ceremony’s preliminaries to be completed and make sure that all guests seated in order that the ceremony will start at the agreed time.

 It is not the responsibility of the registrars attending to organise the guests.
-You must make adequate provision to ensure that all guests are seated to allow the ceremony to commence at the agreed time.
+You must make adequate provision to make sure that all guests are seated to allow the ceremony to start at the agreed time.

 The decision as to whether it is possible to conduct your ceremony due to the lateness of you or your guests is that of Bracknell Forest Council’s Superintendent or Deputy Superintendent conducting the ceremony and that decision is final.